backpagepod/backpagepod.github.io/_posts/2023-03-13-xl-12-20-snes-megadrive-games.markdown

 ---

 [Play Episode.](https://www.patreon.com/posts/xl-episode-12-20-79929321)
-> To tie in with a dubious Mario movie, we select 35 of the best moments featuring Nintendo's iconic platformer hero.
-Thanks to Liam Richardson for the edits, and to you for your support!
+> Our key SNES and Mega Drive games take centre stage in this month's XL episode – please excuse our lack of expertise as we dig into the origins of our respective journeys into video games.
+Everything from Another World to Batman Returns gets some half-remembered waffle in this episode.
+Plus: hear all about Matthew's attempts to renew his life insurance policy!
 >
-> This week's music is from the Super Mario Galaxy soundtrack by Mahito Yokota and Koji Kondo.
+> Thanks to Liam Richardson for the edits.
+This week's music is from the Sonic the Hedgehog soundtrack by Masato Nakamura, and the Final Fantasy IV soundtrack by Nobuo Uematsu.

 ## Samuel's Games